Storytime with Anna-Christina

 I have visited many nurseries, children centres, schools and libraries and the response has been wonderful!
 In fact, they have become so popular with the children and the teachers that I am currently doing Story Time regularly at many places.

-Listening - Story Time involves playing one of our Music Audio Stories to the children and testing their listening abilities as well as their imagination.
+Listening - Story Time involves playing one of my Music Audio Stories to the children and testing their listening abilities as well as their imagination.

-After every first visit, I publish the children’s drawings in a gallery on our website, making them a part of our creative world forever.
+After every first visit, I publish the children’s drawings in a gallery on this website, making them a part of my creative world forever.
 This is very popular with their parents!
 At subsequent visits, the children take their drawings home.

 Robert & Johnson's Space Adventure drawings by Gower House School

-You can submit drawings for our Kids Corner!
-All you need to do is make sure your child's first name is written on the front of the drawing with their age and the date and then post them directly onto our Facebook, Google+ or Tweet us @musicaudiostory.
+You can submit drawings of my stories to my Kids Corner!
+Just make sure your child's first name is written on the front of the drawing with their age and the date and then post them directly onto Facebook, Google+ or Tweet it @StorytimewithAC.

 "It was so interesting, the story was amazing, the children were sitting down without moving and listening nicely.
 They had a lot of fun and Anna-Christina interacted with them so well.
 It's something really interesting because they use a bit of their own imagination."Silvia Labra - Bubbly Day Nursery